top of page

 Like a car seat, a ski boot has to put you in the right position before the controls make sense.

-We will look at the boot, the foot, the stance and the whole system.
+We look at the whole system.

 Because the goal is not just to make the boot flex.